-- 96. TCC noted the lateness of the application for CNCP Status of Panama and highlighted the importance of meeting submission deadlines established within the Rules of Procedure. - 97.
+- 97. TCC noted the lateness of the application for CNCP Status of Panama and highlighted the importance of meeting submission deadlines established within the Rules of Procedure. - 98.
 Panama explained that it is seeking CNCP status, emphasizing its commitment to sustainable management of fisheries resources in the North Pacific and to complying with the Convention and CMMs of NPFC.
 Panama outlined steps taken to strengthen its monitoring and control mechanisms, including the adoption of five resolutions in 2024-2025 related to observer programs, transshipment regulation, port controls, electronic monitoring, and vessel registration procedures.
-Panama noted their fleet consists primarily of carrier vessels that may engage in transshipment activities, and explained that their national observer program had been implement since October 2024, with both Panamanian and foreign observers. - 98.
-The TCC considered Panama's application but was unable to reach a consensus on recommending approval.
+Panama noted their fleet consists primarily of carrier vessels that may engage in transshipmentd activities, and explained that their national observer program had been implemented since October 2024, with both Panamanian and foreign observers.

+99. The TCC considered Panama's application but was unable to reach a consensus on recommending approval.
 While several Members expressed general support for Panama's application for CNCP status, several Members also raised several questions regarding Panama's ability to effectively monitor and control its flagged vessels, referencing past issues with Panamanian-flagged vessels in the NPFC Convention Area.
 Some Members suggested that if Panama were granted CNCP status, their vessels should only begin transshipment activities in the Convention Area following the implementation of the NPFC regional observer program, which would begin on April 1, 2026.
 Panama expressed willingness to wait before commencing transshipment activities in the Convention Area should that be a condition of their granting of CNCP status.
-One Member The EU requested that Panama provide ahead of the annual meeting of the Commission additional written information including concrete improvements in its operational capacity to monitor their flag fishing vessels in complement to the explanations made on the floor in support of supporting the explanations made on the floor, to better consider its application.
+The EU requested that Panama provide ahead of the annual meeting of the Commission additional written information including concrete improvements in its operational capacity to monitor their flag fishing vessels in complement to the explanations made on the floor in support of its application.